 CBD sprays for pets are great for traveling with your furry loved one and wonderful for quick usage during emergency situations.
 These can be applied as a topical and are safe to take orally.

-CBD pet sprays usually come in different formulas to make for a more targeted experience such as anti-stress or pain management.
+CBD pet sprays usually come in different formulas to make for a more targeted experience.

 - Don't force your pet's mouth open when introducing the spray, this could scare them/add stress